 20 – Can’t live without number crunching and logical puzzles – an obsession!

 An analyst will inevitably be tested against unstructured and amorphous business problems.
-And it is how you solve these unstructured problems, what decides how good or bad analyst you are.
-My first project in my first role stated: “In last few months, we have seen a high increase in high risk customers of type X. You need to come up with a data based strategy to measure, control and improve this situation.“
+And it is how you solve these unstructured problems, that decides how good or bad analyst you are.
+My first project in my first role stated: “In last few months, we have seen a high increase in high-risk customers of type X. You need to come up with a data-based strategy to measure, control and improve this situation.“

 Even the business did not have a clear definition of these customers.
 Can you handle this kind of ambiguity and provide a direction on your own?
 Do you enjoy these situations or you would rather be comfortable in a more defined role?